copper-leaf/ballast/ballast-queue-core/README.md

 queue driver implementation.

-Ballast Queue is a multiplatform project, with semantics and safety guarantees suitable for both long-running server-side jobs queues meant to process large volumes of tasks, and also client applications for synchronizing local data with a server.
+Ballast Queue is a multiplatform project, with semantics and safety guarantees suitable for both long-running server-side jobs queues meant to process large volumes of tasks, and also client-side applications for tasks such as synchronizing local data with a server.

 ## Supported Platforms